Stage II Colon Cancer: To Treat or Not to Treat?

 Genomic profiling, using a gene signature, is an analysis of the level of expression of a group of genes in the tumor tissue, which is then used to predict outcomes.

-It is important to note that the genes being looked at are the mutated genes that are a part of the tumor, and not the entire set of genes that you inherited from your parents.
+Genes being looked at are the mutated genes that are a part of the tumor.
+They are not the genes that you inherited from your parents.
 Genetics is the study of genes that are inherited and passed on from generation to generation.
 These genes are responsible for many characteristics, including hair and eye color.
 Increased risk for certain diseases can also be passed on through genes.
 BRCA1 and BRCA2 ("breast cancer genes") are an example of this, and women with abnormal versions of these genes are at higher risk of developing breast cancer.
-The science used in the Oncotype Dx™ test is called genomics.
+The science used in genomic profiling is called genomics.
 This type of test looks at the genes that make up the tumor and evaluates how they interact and function.
 It looks at how active various genes are within the tumor, which may influence how the tumor grows and responds to treatment.

-I did say it was the million-dollar question, didn't I?
-As you can see, there is no easy answer.
-The best we can do is look at each patient as an individual; consider the stage and features of the tumor, the patient's medical history and preferences about treatment.
+You and your providers should consider the stage and features of the tumor, your medical history, and your preferences about treatment.
 As an educated patient, you play a role in this decision-making process and need to make a decision you can feel comfortable with, using all of the information available.

 De Dosso, S., Sessa, C., & Saletti, P. (2009).
 Adjuvant therapy for colon cancer: present and perspectives.
 Cancer Treat Rev, 35(2), 160-166.